lbologna/hbp-sp6-guidebook/source/reference/validation_app.rst

 Validation is the process of comparing a model
 (more precisely, the results of computer simulations of the model) to experimental data.

-The Model Validation app can be installed in any collab workspace, and can be used:
+The Model Validation app can be installed in any Collab workspace, and can be used:

-- to search for validation tests approriate to a given type of model (e.g. tests for models of hippocampus CA1 pyramidal cells);
+- to search for validation tests appropriate to a given model type (e.g. tests for models of hippocampus CA1 pyramidal cells);
 - to view the results of validation tests, including:

-  - seeing all the tests for a given model,
+  - seeing all the tests for a given model
-  - tracking change in test results over time (as the model being tested is modified),
+  - tracking changes in test results over time (as the model being tested is modified)
-  - and comparing different models of the same system;
+  - comparing different models of the same system

 - to register new validation tests with the HBP validation test library.